uozuAho/yatzyTopDown/dev_log/dev.log.md

 but it quickly became evident that that was too big a slice.
 I put the score display in the todo list.

+So I've added the ability to set the next dice roll in the game, and the roll is correctly displayed.
+I did it in quite a barbaric way, and now it's time to refactor.

+<5 minutes later>

+I just checked the console app, and it fails with a null pointer exception.
+So much for an 'end to end' test!
+I feel like I've broken some kind of rule here though, since the code I've added to pass the test is _very_ hacky.
+I didn't keep enough separation between the test and the application code.

 # todo

 - reduce visibility of classes/methods